VERY NEWEST: TALES, a portal on oral story-telling

 Norwich Cathedral

-Copying Julian, this webmistress lives as a hermit
+Copying Julian, this webmistress

-in a graveyard, though in Florence rather than Norwich.
+lives as a hermit in a graveyard, though in Florence rather

-Why our English has to spill over into Italian, and even
+than Norwich.
+Why our English has to spill over

-global.
+into Italian, and even Spanish and Portuguese.
+We are global.
 We are ecumenical.
-We are like Teresa of Avila's Interior
+We are like

-Castle.
-About spiritual riches, not ephemeral money.
-We
+riches, not ephemeral money.
+We encourage the parallel use of

-encourage the learning of skills and
+languages other than English.
+We encourage the learning of skills and handcrafts.
+We are a library

-encourage you in the writing of books, of web essays, that restore meaning.
-The Web, like
+about a library.
+We encourage you in the writing of books, of

-spatial linearity, instead, with hypertexting, with elaborate
+temporal or spatial linearity, instead, with hypertexting, with

-by our souls in God's image.
+charged by our souls in God's image.
 We seek your creative

 contributions.